cactuzhead/Advanced-Progress-Bars/docs/progress bar.md

 ### Default Total
 This setting is used to set the `total` you want for your default progress bar.
 This is does not need to be set to `100` (as in percentage).
-For example, you could set it to `7` if you are tracking seven subtasks.
+For example, you could set it to `7` if you are tracking books read in a particular series.

 ![Smaller Total](/assets/Obsidian Advanced Progress Bars - Smaller Total.png)